lucqiiiii/CS130A-P1/README.md

 ## Part One: The Code

-This repo contains starter code that compares a Bloom filter against a true set.
-It takes  two filenames  on the command line  as parameters.
-Each line from the first file is inserted.
-Each line from the second file is looked up.
-A hash set is used as a baseline to report each lookup as a true negative,  false positive, etc.  The starter code will handle the testing logic, input, and output for you, but you'll need to implement the data structures yourself:
+This repo contains starter code that compares a Bloom filter against a hash set, which  is used  as a baseline  to report  each  Bloom  filter  lookup  as a true negative,  false positive, etc.  The starter code will handle the testing logic, input,  and output  for you,  but you'll need  to implement the  data structures and hash functions yourself:

 - You'll find the `BloomFilter` class declared in `BloomFilter.h`;  implement it in `BloomFilter.cpp`.